 The King County Housing Authority is a Section 8 and Public Housing Public Housing Agency in Tukwila, Washington.

-As of March 31st, 2016 the King County Housing Authority manages 9,574 active Housing Choice Vouchers.
+As of the most recent VMS report, King County Housing Authority manages 9,686 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: